Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/spinners.md

 ---
 layout: docs
 title: Spinners
-description: Indicate the loading state of a component or page with Boosted spinners, built entirely with HTML, CSS, and no JavaScript.
+description: Indicate the loading state of a component or page with Boosted Innovation Cup spinners, built entirely with HTML, CSS, and no JavaScript.
 group: components
 aliases:
   - "/docs/components/spinners/"
 toc: true
 ---

-{{< ods-incompatibility-alert >}}
-This component contains some spinners that should not be used on Orange sites.

-**Growing spinner** and its examples are not compatible with the [Orange Design System]({{< param ods.web >}}).
-{{< /ods-incompatibility-alert >}}

 ## About

-Boosted "spinners" can be used to show the loading state in your projects.
+Boosted Innovation Cup "spinners" can be used to show the loading state in your projects.
 They're built only with HTML and CSS, meaning you don't need any JavaScript to create them.
 You will, however, need some custom JavaScript to toggle their visibility.
 Their appearance, alignment, and sizing can be easily customized with our amazing utility classes.

 For accessibility purposes, each loader here includes `role="status"` and a nested `<span class="visually-hidden">Loading...</span>`.